samman375/stock-gains/README.md

 A free command-line portfolio tracking tool, that also does not store and on-sell personal data to our government and corporate overlords.

+Disclaimer:
-Disclaimer: This tool was created and designed with the 'buy and hold' investment strategy in mind.
+- This tool was created and designed with the 'buy and hold' investment strategy in mind.
 The data storage methods were not chosen with a very large number of investments in mind.
+- Live data is gathered from the `yfinance` library, which scapes Yahoo finance.
+As a result accuracy of data cannot be guaranteed.

 See open issues for future features and bugs.